Web Development

 3. Encrypt Data at Rest and in Transit

-Utilize AWS services like AWS Key Management Service (KMS) to encrypt data at rest, such as EBS volumes and S3 buckets.
-Implement SSL/TLS encryption for data transmission between clients and AWS services to prevent interception and tampering.
+Use AWS Key Management Service (KMS) to encrypt data at rest, such as EBS volumes and S3 buckets.
+Implement SSL/TLS encryption for data in transit between clients and AWS services to prevent interception and tampering.

 4. Continuous Monitoring and Logging